Deputy Vice-Chancellor Indigenous Leadership Portfolio Staff

 Executive Officer

-Kelsie King is a Gundungurra woman who currently lives and works on Dharug land.
+Kelsie King is a Gundungurra woman who currently lives and works on Darug land.
 In 2019, Kelsie graduated with her Bachelors of Psychology with First Class Honours from Western Sydney University.
 Being an active member of her community, Kelsie provides Cultural education for school students in the Blue Mountains, Welcomes to Country, traditional burns alongside the RFS, Cultural talks, and land management advice.
 Kelsie is a member of GAHAI (Gundungurra Aboriginal Heritage Association Incorporated) and the GTO (Gully Traditional Owners).
-In her previous role, Kelsie led the Cultural Inclusion Committee piloting multiple projects to improve, include and create a respectful work environment for all Aboriginal and Torres Strait Islander people.
+In her previous role, Kelsie led the Cultural Inclusion Committee piloting multiple projects to improve, include and create a respectful work environment for all Indigenous people.

 Crystal McDermid (She/her)